MdMasiurRahaman/Solid-Mechanics-Course-at-IIT-Bhubaneswar-/README.md

-# Notes on Solid Mechanics
+# Welcome to the course on Solid Mechanics for second year civil engineering undergraduate students.